Zoom Video Communications (NASDAQ:ZM) Updates FY 2022 Earnings Guidance

-Zoom Video Communications (NASDAQ:ZM) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $4.840-$4.850 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.780.
+Zoom Video Communications (NASDAQ:ZM) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $4.840-$4.850 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.780.
 The company issued revenue guidance of $4.08 billion-$4.08 billion, compared to the consensus revenue estimate of $4.02 billion.Zoom Video Communications also updated its Q4 2022 guidance to $1.060-$1.070 EPS.

-Several research firms have issued reports on ZM.
-Stifel Nicolaus dropped their target price on Zoom Video Communications from $300.00 to $275.00 and set a hold rating on the stock in a research report on Tuesday, November 23rd.
-Needham & Company LLC reaffirmed a hold rating on shares of Zoom Video Communications in a report on Friday, October 1st.
-BTIG Research decreased their price target on shares of Zoom Video Communications from $460.00 to $400.00 and set a buy rating on the stock in a report on Tuesday, November 23rd.
-Citigroup decreased their price target on shares of Zoom Video Communications from $304.00 to $250.00 and set a neutral rating on the stock in a report on Tuesday, November 23rd.
-Finally, Wells Fargo & Company decreased their price target on shares of Zoom Video Communications from $275.00 to $245.00 and set an equal weight rating on the stock in a report on Tuesday, November 23rd.
-One research analyst has rated the stock with a sell rating, fourteen have assigned a hold rating and thirteen have assigned a buy rating to the company.
-According to MarketBeat.com, the company has a consensus rating of Hold and an average price target of $320.65.
+Zoom Video Communications (NASDAQ:ZM) last issued its quarterly earnings data on Monday, November 22nd.
+The company reported $1.11 earnings per share for the quarter, topping analysts’ consensus estimates of $1.09 by $0.02.
+Zoom Video Communications had a return on equity of 29.83% and a net margin of 27.58%.
+The business had revenue of $1.05 billion for the quarter, compared to analyst estimates of $1.02 billion.
+During the same quarter in the previous year, the company posted $0.66 EPS.
+Zoom Video Communications’s quarterly revenue was up 35.2% compared to the same quarter last year.
+As a group, equities research analysts predict that Zoom Video Communications will post 3.33 earnings per share for the current fiscal year.

-In other news, CFO Kelly Steckelberg sold 6,700 shares of the stock in a transaction dated Monday, November 29th.
-The shares were sold at an average price of $210.95, for a total transaction of $1,413,365.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO Eric S. Yuan sold 15,625 shares of the firm’s stock in a transaction dated Tuesday, September 21st.
-The stock was sold at an average price of $277.92, for a total transaction of $4,342,500.00.
+In related news, insider Velchamy Sankarlingam sold 2,354 shares of Zoom Video Communications stock in a transaction dated Tuesday, October 12th.
+The shares were sold at an average price of $255.27, for a total transaction of $600,905.58.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, CFO Kelly Steckelberg sold 6,700 shares of the business’s stock in a transaction dated Monday, November 29th.
+The stock was sold at an average price of $210.95, for a total transaction of $1,413,365.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 96,072 shares of company stock valued at $25,595,872.
-12.27% of the stock is currently owned by company insiders.
+Insiders sold 93,479 shares of company stock worth $24,817,946 in the last 90 days.
+12.27% of the stock is currently owned by insiders.

 About Zoom Video Communications